As mentioned in the introduction of the encyclopedia of the Iranian hand-woven carpet & Persian rugs:

-Currently, Iranian carpets are regarded as the representation of the art history of this land, because they are the symbol of the Iranian art, which comes from a genuine and long lasting culture which embodies the ethnic, historical, geographical and religious identity of Iran.
+Currently, Persian rugs are regarded as the representation of the art history of this land, because they are the symbol of the Iranian art, which comes from a genuine and long lasting culture which embodies the ethnic, historical, geographical and religious identity of Iran.

 Shirin Souresrafil, as a carpet designer and writer, believe that the original patterns of Iranian carpets will never fall into oblivion and destruction due to their close relationship with the history, culture and other traditional art of Iran.
 As we do not observe any sign of aging on the motifs of the turquoise domes of Isfahan mosques, the designs of the rocks and pillars of the Persepolis and traditional paintings (miniature) of Reza Abbasi.